 PAYMENT OF CAT REGISTRATION FEE:

-- 1900 for all other categories of candidates.
+- Rs.2200 for all other categories of candidates.

-Please note that a candidate needs to pay registration fee only once, irrespective of the number of institutes he/she is applying for.
+Please note that a candidate needs to pay the registration fee only once, irrespective of the number of institutes he/she is applying for.
 SC, ST and PwD candidates must upload a copy of their SC/ST/PwD certificates at the time of registration.
-Fee once paid cannot be refunded under any circumstances.
+Fees once paid cannot be refunded under any circumstances.

 REGISTRATION FOR CAT:

-The registration window opens on 7th August, 2019 and will close at 5:00 p.m. on 18th September, 2019.
+2021.
 The details will be available in the registration guide.
-At the time of registration, the candidates have to select any four Test Cities as per their preference from the drop down menu.
-After the last date of registration, candidates will be allotted one among the four preferred cities subject to availability.
+At the time of registration, the candidates have to select any six test cities, as per their preference, from a drop-down menu.
+After the last date of registration, candidates will be allotted one among the six preferred cities subject to availability.
 In the rare case that a candidate is not allotted any of the preferred cities, he/she will be allotted a nearby city.
-The candidates can download the admit cards from 23rd October, 2019 until 24th November, 2019.
+The candidates can download the admit cards from October 27, 2021 until November 28, 2021.

-CAT will be conducted in centers spread across around 156 test cities.
-Test cities will be mentioned in CAT website and the name of the test centre will be indicated in the Admit Card.
-IIMs reserve the right to change or cancel any test centre/city and/or change the test time and date at their own discretion.
+CAT will be conducted in centres spread across around 158 test cities.
+Test cities will be mentioned in the CAT website and the name of the test centre will be indicated in the Admit Card.
+IIMs reserve the right to change or cancel any test centre/city and/or change the test time and date at their discretion.

-Candidates’ CAT 2019 score card will be made accessible at the CAT website.
+Candidates’ CAT 2021 scorecards will be made accessible on the CAT website.
 Candidates may also be intimated individually by SMS.
-The CAT results are likely be declared by second week of January, 2020.
-The CAT 2019 score is valid only till December 31, 2020 and will accordingly be accessible on the website.
-Thereafter, no queries related to issuance of CAT 2019 score cards will be entertained.
+The CAT results are likely to be declared by the second week of January, 2022.
+The CAT 2021 score is valid only till December 31, 2022 and will accordingly be accessible on the website.
+Thereafter, no queries related to the issuance of CAT 2021 scorecards will be entertained.

 IMPORTANT Candidates must declare and maintain a valid and unique email account and a mobile phone number throughout the selection process.